Apple Cabbage Salad

 Ingredients & Substitutions

 • Cabbage: Green and red cabbage taste pretty similar.
+They are both pleasantly bitter.
 Red is a bit earthier.
-I just love the color combo, so that’s part of the reason why I like to use them both.
-Tear off any wilted outer leaves before you shred it.
+I love the color combo, so that’s part of the reason why I like to use them both.
+Tear off any wilted outer leaves before you slice it very thinly with a sharp knife.
+You are essentially shredding it.

-• Apples: Make sure you pick a crisp apple!
-My go-to varieties are Pink Lady and Honeycrisp.
+• Apples: Make sure you pick a crisp apple to work with the cabbage.
+My go-to varieties are Pink Lady and Honeycrisp apples.

 • Scallions: For onion flavor and something fresh, I reach for green onions and thinly slice them.